 After shooting so many weddings and working with all our beautiful brides and grooms you learn so much about how to help the day run as smoothly as possible, without taking over the proceedings.
-It's your day, you choose what you want and how you want to do it, but when we meet we'll be happy to suggest ideas, consider alternatives and offer real experienced guidance with what works, and what doesn't.
-Remember though, at the end of the day it's your wedding, we're here to capture it not control it so let's have some fun and make some great memories.
+It's your day, you choose what you want and how you want to do it, but when we meet I'll be happy to suggest ideas, consider alternatives and offer real experienced guidance with what works, and what doesn't.
+Remember though, at the end of the day it's your wedding, I'm here to capture it not control it, so let's have some fun and make some great memories.

 Here are a handful of great tips to consider when planning your big day!

 There are certain things that cannot be controlled and it’s best to just roll with it… so whether that’s unexpected rain or forgetting that necklace you’ve been planning to wear, don’t spend time worrying about it.
 There will be so many amazing moments on your wedding day that you didn’t anticipate so whatever the unexpected throws at you, and there will be something, just roll with it.

 Rain might mean that we have to do your group shots indoors, but it doesn't mean we can't get creative outdoors with the two of you!

 Send us an invite and Include us on the Guest List

 There’s two great reasons for this - it gives us an opportunity to capture the invitations before hand, rather than rushing a quick snap on the actual day, it also ensures that your venue can feed us at the best possible time (rather than at the end of the meal when you’re about to start your speeches).
 Food is fuel and with all that dancing ahead of you, you’ll want us to be able to keep up!